 Breakfast – Bowl of cereal, fruit

-Lunch – Chicken breast, bowl of vegetable, fruit juice
+Lunch – Chicken breast, a bowl of vegetable, fruit juice

 Dinner – Salad with roasted Brussel sprouts